Skip to main content

 }

-If you are using TypeScript and want to add autocompletion feature for your key names, you can add the following line of code to your app:
+If you are using TypeScript and want to add an autocompletion feature for your key names, you can add the following line of code to your app:

 keyof typeof import ('./path/to/some/json/file.json')